 Martland is the great-grandson of famed pioneering pathologist, Dr. Harrison Stanford Martland, who was a medical examiner and champion for the legendary ill-fated watch dial painters, “The Radium Girls,” and in 1928 first described what is known today as Chronic Traumatic Encephalopathy (better known by its abbreviation, CTE).
 As a result of studying continued CTE research, Martland has taken an active stance in preventing the brain damage caused by repetitive blows to the head incurred within collision sports.

-Originally from Yonkers, New York, Martland has spent the majority of his life in Knoxville, Tennessee, and currently resides in Johnson City, Tennessee, an East Tennessee city nestled in the Appalachian Highlands.
+Originally from Yonkers, New York, Martland has spent the majority of his life in East Tennessee, and currently resides in Johnson City, an East Tennessee city nestled in the Appalachian Highlands.
 In his spare time, Martland enjoys photography, strength training, hiking, and spending time outdoors with his beautiful wife and children.
 He plans to continue to write and perform as Freddy Apple until either his wife or children requests that he stop doing so.